Lab 3: Trunk Wall Part II | Heart | Respiratory System

 • While in these views, the virtual cadaver will be moving.
 You can still touch each of the muscles listed above to see their role in either rib elevation or depression (inhalation or exhalation).

-In Lab 2 you viewed the posterior musculature of the trunk on the cadaver.
-In this lab you will view the anterior musculature of the trunk and thoracic cage.
+In Lab 2 you viewed the posterior musculature of the trunk on the Donor A. In this lab you will view the anterior musculature of the trunk on the Donor A, review this musculature on the Donor B, and view the muscles of the thoracic cage.
+Observe the following muscles on both donors:

 Observe the thoracic cage.
-The ribs have been cut to the left of the sternum in order to view the contents of the thoracic cage.
-However, you can move them back into anatomical position.
+The ribs have been cut in order to view the contents of the thoracic cage, the cut was made differently on each donor.
+However, in both cases you can move the anterior thoracic cage back into anatomical position.
 View the sternum in the center of the thoracic cavity.
 Palpate the manubrium, body, and xiphoid process.
 Also palpate the sternal angle and suprasternal notch.

 Between the ribs, observe the external and internal intercostals.
 You will need to open the thoracic cage to observe the internal intercostals on the internal aspect.

-Lab Activity 3: Heart and respiratory tissue – Cadaver and additional donor tissue
+Lab Activity 3: Heart and respiratory tissue – Donors and Donor tissue

-Observe the heart in situ in the cadaver.
-Observe its orientation.
+Observe the heart and lungs in situ in the donors.
+The heart and lungs have been removed in Donor A, but they can be placed in the thoracic cavity to observe their position in situ.
+In Donor B, the pericardium has been removed anteriorly, and the pericardial fat remains.
+Observe the orientation of the heart.
 The right ventricle is inferior, resting on the diaphragm.
 The great vessels (aorta and pulmonary trunk) are visible superiorly.
 The right atrium is to the right, and the left ventricle is to the left.
-This heart is moderately enlarged compared to a typical heart.
+Observe the pericardium as well.
+Donor B’s heart is somewhat enlarged, which is in line with the diagnosis of congestive heart failure.
+Enlargement of the heart is called cardiomegaly.

-The coronary arteries supply the heart with blood, and some are visible on the cadaver’s heart.
+On Donor A’s heart, observe the coronary arteries.
 Notice the anterior interventricular artery, which is a branch off of the the left coronary artery.
 The right coronary artery can be seen branching off of the ascending aorta and traveling in the coronary sulcus.
 A small portion of the right marginal artery can be seen traveling along the right margin, or border, of the heart.
-The right coronary artery travels to the posterior aspect of the heart and gives of the posterior interventricular artery, which can be seen by gently lifting the heart to view its posterior aspect.
+The right coronary artery travels to the posterior aspect of the heart and gives of the posterior interventricular artery, which can be seen on our other Donor tissue.

 • Right coronary artery – Brach off of the aorta traveling to the right in the coronary sulcus